loganjsch/solemate/user_stories.md

 - Password Too Short:
   If a user tries creating a password under 8 characters, they will be told to come up with a longer password
 - User Can't Load Photos On Their End:
-  Photos will be replaced with simple text description
+  If the users cant load photos, the photos will be replaced with simple text description